Daniel Ruiz (footballer, born 2001): Loan to Santos

 On 7 February 2023, Ruiz moved abroad for the first time in his career, after agreeing to a loan deal with Brazilian club Santos until the end of the year.
 He made his debut with the club nine days later, replacing Sandry in a 1–1 Campeonato Paulista away draw against Santo André.

 After featuring rarely, Ruiz was separated from the first team squad by new head coach Paulo Turra on 4 July 2023.
 On 4 August, his loan was terminated.

 Loan to CSKA Moscow

 On 16 August 2025, Ruiz joined Russian Premier League club CSKA Moscow on loan, with a conditional obligation to buy.
+He left CSKA at the end of the loan.

 International career

 After representing Colombia at under-20 level in a friendly in 2021, Ruiz received his first call-up for the full side on 18 January 2023, for a friendly against the United States.
 He made his full international debut ten days later, replacing Dylan Borrero in the 0–0 draw at the Dignity Health Sports Park in Carson, California.